So, you’ve just started your own company, or been appointed a director of a business. Congratulations!

-- performance of executive management (and where necessary removing ineffectual executive directors);
+- Performance of executive management (and where necessary removing ineffectual executive directors).

-- the structure of executive management (and succession planning);
+- The structure of executive management (and succession planning).

-- remuneration of executive directors (in larger companies this may be done by a remuneration committee);
+- Remuneration of executive directors (in larger companies this may be done by a remuneration committee).

-- communication with external contacts;
+- Communication with external contacts.

-- audit (whether formally by setting up an audit committee or by other means to account to shareholders in respect of actions and financial performance).
+- Audit (whether formally by setting up an audit committee or by other means to account to shareholders in respect of actions and financial performance).

 An important question for directors is whether it’s possible to transact with the company considering their duty to avoid conflict of interest.
-Provided a director is transparent about the transaction and his/her interest, directors can enter arrangements with the company.
+Provided a director is transparent about the transaction and his/her interest, directors can enter into arrangements with the company.

-Substantial property transaction
+Substantial property transactions

-If the director, or a connected person acquires a substantial non-cash asset (any property or interest in property, which is not cash) from the company or its holding company, or if the company or holding company acquires a substantial non-cash asset from the director (or connected person), either directly or indirectly (catching any use of an intermediary) the arrangement must be approved by an ordinary resolution (unless a higher majority is required by the company’s constitution).
+If the director, or someone connected with them acquires a substantial non-cash asset (any property other than cash) from a company, or vice versa, whether directly or indirectly through a third party, the arrangement must be approved by an ordinary resolution (unless a higher majority is required by the company’s constitution).

 The following table can help you determine whether a non-cash asset is substantial.

-|£5,000 or less||Not substantial|
+|£5,000 or less||No|

-|Between £5,000 to £100,000||Substantial if the asset is worth more than 10% of the company’s net asset value calculated using the company’s most recent statutory accounts or, if there are no statutory accounts, the asset value is calculated by looking at the amount of the company’s called up share capital.|
+|Between £5,000 and £100,000||Substantial if the asset is worth more than 10% of the company’s net asset value calculated using the company’s most recent statutory accounts or, if there are no statutory accounts, the asset value is calculated by looking at the amount of the company’s called up share capital|

 If there are a series of non-cash transactions or an arrangement involving more than one non-cash asset, it is the aggregate value of all the non-cash assets involved in the arrangement or series, which is relevant to whether the transaction is substantial.